clinicalml/realhumaneval/coderec/README.md

 client side:
 - assign to chat or regular interface based on task
+- chat add all functionality of regular interface

 autocomplete side:
 - if possible to allow completing suggestions

 AUTOCOMPLETE+CHAT INTERFACE:

-CHAT:
-- copy paste in chat

-- swith models basd on input

-- fix python in openai code copy
+- implement